-PLA 102- Law Office Organization
+PLA 103- Law Office Technology

-An introduction to the organization and management of a law office including the role of the paralegal, systems and procedures, personnel administration, space utilization and use of the office equipment.
-This course is designed to give the student both theoretical and practical knowledge in the field of Law Office Management.
-Consequently, the assessment of the student will be based on 50% practical application and 50% theoretical knowledge.
-F
+This course focuses on technology in the law setting.
+Emphasis will be placed on completion of assignments demonstrating proficiency in various applications used in a law office as well as demonstrating proficiency with the issues createed by technlogy in the law office.
+This course is designed to give the student both substantive and practical knowledge of law office technology and the issues that such technology creates.
+Consequently the assessment of the student will be based on 50% practical application and 50% theoretical knowledge.